 You have the right to request a copy of your notes and personal information.

-I keep client records for one year after counselling has finished, after which they are securely destroyed.
+I keep client records for seven years after counselling has finished, after which they are securely destroyed.

 If we exchange emails your email address and copies of any emails will be stored in my email system.

 Your phone number is stored with your Christian name and last name initial on a smart phone so that we can communicate about session times / delays / cancellations.
 I may also contact you by text to remind you about any missed payments.